Featured Researcher: CP Chang – Bristol Myers Squibb

 Ching-Pin (CP) Chang, MD, PhD

-Ching-Pin (CP) Chang, MD, PhD, serves as vice president and head of Cardiovascular Discovery Biology at Bristol Myers Squibb’s Brisbane, CA, site.
+Ching-Pin (CP) Chang, MD, PhD, serves as vice president, Cardiovascular Discovery Biology and Translational Pharmacology at Bristol Myers Squibb’s Brisbane, CA, site.
 In this role he has helped build the company’s team and research capabilities in Brisbane, focused on discovering and developing targeted therapies for serious cardiovascular diseases.

 CP’s team studies the biology of hypertrophic cardiomyopathy and other cardiovascular conditions to help identify novel targets for potential treatment and inform how the company will build out its technologies and pipeline to create transformative therapies for heart diseases.